mukundansundar/docs/daprdocs/content/en/concepts/faq.md

 The actors in Dapr are based on the same virtual actor concept that [Orleans](https://www.microsoft.com/research/project/orleans-virtual-actors/) started, meaning that they are activated when called and deactivated after a period of time.
 If you are familiar with Orleans, Dapr C# actors will be familiar.
 Dapr C# actors are based on [Service Fabric Reliable Actors](https://docs.microsoft.com/azure/service-fabric/service-fabric-reliable-actors-introduction) (which also came from Orleans) and enable you to take Reliable Actors in Service Fabric and migrate them to other hosting platforms such as Kubernetes or other on-premise environments.
 Also Dapr is about more than just actors.
 It provides you with a set of best practice building blocks to build into any microservices application.
 See [Dapr overview](https://github.com/dapr/docs/blob/master/overview/README.md).

-### Differences between Dapr from an actor framework
+### What are the differences between Dapr from an actor framework?

 Virtual actors capabilities are one of the building blocks that Dapr provides in its runtime.
 With Dapr because it is programming language agnostic with an http/gRPC API, the actors can be called from any language.
 This allows actors written in one language to invoke actors written in a different language.